 In a race with so many candidates, the disposition of Cummings’ supporters could be among the many variables.

 The survey queried 501 likely Democratic primary voters and carried a 4.5-point margin of error.

-Significantly, fully one-third of voters were undecided about the Democratic field, suggesting the primary to take on Gov. Larry Hogan (R) is wide open.
+Significantly, fully one-third of voters were undecided about the Democratic field, suggesting the primary to take on Gov. Lawrence J. Hogan (R) is wide open.

 “Competitive, multi-candidate primaries are daunting,” pollster Patrick Gonzales wrote in a memo accompanying the survey.
 “Voter turnout is light (25% range), often difficult to predict, and the policy distinctions between the various candidates are usually negligible, making problematic the task of advancing campaign themes and crafting messages that attract attention.
 The grassroots component plays a much more determinative role than in general elections.